kubilus1/docproxy/README.md

   ```
     labels:
       - "api"
-      - "subdomain=webaoke"
+      - "subdomain=myapp"
       - "port=80"
   ```
-  Where 'api' tells docproxy to expose this api.  'subdomain' indicates the subdomain that the service will be present at 'mysubdomain.mydomain.doc' for instance.
+  Where 'api' tells docproxy to expose this api.  'subdomain' indicates the subdomain that the service will be present at 'myapp.mydomain.com' for instance.
 And 'port' is the EXPOSEd port for the container to route traffic to.